Does Ulta sell Glossier? What you need to know before your next beauty haul

 (Image credit: Glossier)

-Does Ulta sell Glossier?
+Does Ulta carry Glossier?

 Alas, Ulta does not sell Glossier, though it does stock Lanolips which some beauty lovers have dubbed a great alternative for lovers of the OG Glossier Balm Dot Com formula.

-It's actually a similar situation when it comes to whether Ulta sells Rare Beauty, as the Selena Gomez-led brand is also not available there—but you can snag the Rare Tinted Moisturizer at Sephora US.
+It's a similar situation when it comes to whether Ulta sells Rare Beauty, as the Selena Gomez-led brand is also not available there—but you can snag the Rare Tinted Moisturizer at Sephora US.

 That being said, with the natural-makeup-promoting brand now available at Sephora (online and in-store in the US), perhaps Ulta will be the next retailer blessed with its stock.
+Until then, you can still snag some must-have brands like Clinique, Dior and even e.l.f and its viral halo glow filter—p.s. it's currently in stock!

 Where can I buy Glossier?